What a year!

-If you’ve suffered a life shock of losing your job or feel at the mercy of current economic events, remember you are a person and a job isn’t the full part of you or whole story, not by a long shot.
+If you’ve suffered a life shock of losing your job or feel at the mercy of current economic events, remember you are a person and a job isn’t the whole story of you.
 I know this may be easier said than done if you’ve invested an incredible amount of meaning in your job or vocation.

 Your value as a person is irrelevant to how much cash you’ve got in the bank, whether you’re a Head of this or CEO of that, or Project Manager, Digital Marketing Manager or any other title that rolls off your tongue when people ask that question “What do you do?”

-I mentioned that back in 2009/2010 I went through a 6 month period of unemployment that saw my mental health plummet.
-Unemployment came partly due to the impact of the 2008 financial crash, but also because I didn’t want to stop working for myself at that time despite some very clear cold facts from the market.
+I mentioned that back in 2009 I went through a 6 month period of unemployment that saw my mental health plummet.
+Unemployment came partly due to the impact of the 2008 financial crash, but also because I didn’t want to stop working for myself at that time, despite some very clear and cold facts from the market.
 Contrary to popular belief, I don’t think it’s a bad thing to quit something – but only if you’ve thrown 100% at it.

 I felt confused.
 I felt fragile.
-I was fucked off – with myself, with the world, (with bankers and with politicians lol).
+I was angry with myself, with the world, with bankers and with politicians too.

 Confused and fragile is ok.